Saturday, March 28, 2026

 The protest was held under the banner 'No Words' -- describing how many felt about US President Donald Trump's dismissal of Danish soldiers' sacrifice. ©AFP

-Copenhagen (AFP) – Between 8,000 and 10,000 people joined an emotional silent march in Copenhagen on Saturday, organised by Denmark’s Veterans’ Association to protest Donald Trump’s comments downplaying the role of non-US NATO troops in Afghanistan.
+Copenhagen (AFP) – Between 8,000 and 10,000 people joined an emotional silent march in Copenhagen on Saturday organised by Denmark’s Veterans’ Association to protest Donald Trump’s comments downplaying the role of non-US NATO troops in Afghanistan.
 The association had expected well over a thousand people to take part, and Danes braved subzero temperatures en masse to support their veterans and the 44 Danes who died in Afghanistan.
-Police told AFP they estimated the number of demonstrators was “at least 10,000”, while organisers put the turnout at between 8,000 and 10,000.
+Police told AFP they estimated the number of demonstrators were “at least 10,000,” while organisers put the turnout at between 8,000 and 10,000.

 Trump sparked outrage in Denmark and across Europe on January 22 when he said European NATO troops “stayed a little back, a little off the front lines” during the 20-year conflict in Afghanistan.
 The Scandinavian country fought alongside US forces during the Gulf War as well as in Afghanistan and Iraq.
 Gathering in Copenhagen’s Kastellet, or citadel, a brief ceremony was held at the monument to fallen soldiers before the procession began.

 “The demonstration is called #NoWords because that really describes how we feel.
 We have no words,” the vice president of the association, Soren Knudsen, told AFP.
 “Obviously, we also want to tell Americans that what Trump said is an insult to us and the values that we defended together.”
-Some demonstrators waved red-and-white Danish flags, and others were dressed in military uniform, as they marched quietly — no slogans or chanting — to the US embassy about two kilometres (1.2 miles) away.
-Most were sombre; others were visibly emotional with tears streaming down their cheeks.
+Some demonstrators waved red-and-white Danish flags and others were dressed in military uniform as they marched quietly — no slogans or chanting — to the US embassy about two kilometres (1.2 miles) away.
+Most were sombre, while others were visibly emotional, with tears streaming down their cheeks.

 One 58-year-old member of Denmark’s home guard, who gave her name only as Orum, also expressed anger over Trump’s remarks.
 “How can he even say that?
 It’s insulting,” she said, clad in khaki fatigues and a green beret.